infinitered/ignite-cookbook/CONTRIBUTING.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+For contributions from members of the Ignite community, please nest the recipe in the `docs/communityRecipes` directory.
+This will allow us to easily identify and promote community contributions.

 ### Recipe Template

 When creating a recipe there are a few needed elements (front-matter) for Docusaurus: